Tips for making course materials more affordable:

 1. Use Law & Falvey Libraries' Existing Electronic Resources - ebooks and articles

-5. Submit Textbook list early so students may shop for best prices
+6. Submit Textbook list early so students may shop for best prices - this also gives the library time to purchase some textbooks for our Reserve collection

 An option for high quality, print editions of 1L course materials created on H2O."The Open Casebook series leverages free and open texts created by distinguished legal scholars on Harvard’s H2O platform.
 Created by Harvard Law School’s Library Innovation Lab, H2O facilitates the building, sharing, and remixing of open-access digital textbooks, with cases drawn from the Lab’s companion Caselaw Access Project, which scanned and made freely available access to all American case law.
 Authors can create their own original books with H2O, finding, and adapting existing texts to refine and build upon one another’s work."
 More information.